 b.
-If a Member receives Covered Benefits from a Non-Plan Provider outside of Massachusetts, New Hampshire, Maine, Rhode Island, Vermont or Connecticut, the Allowed Amount is defined as follows:
+If a Member receives Covered Benefits from a Non-Plan Provider outside of Massachusetts, Maine, New Hampshire, Rhode Island, or Vermont, the Allowed Amount is defined as follows:

-The Allowed Amount is the lower of the Provider's charge or a rate determined as described below: The Allowed Amount is determined based on 150% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market.
+The Allowed Amount is the lower of the Provider's charge or a rate determined as described below:

+The Allowed Amount is determined based on 150% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market.